-2. If students meet the above qualifications and have their volunteer site arranged, they call Career Services, Thomas 103, 559.278.2381 to make an appointment with Aleta Wolfe, Career Counselor, beginning August 13, 2012.
+2. If students meet the above qualifications and have their volunteer site arranged, they call Career Development Center, Thomas 103, 559.278.2381 to make an appointment with Aleta Wolfe, Career Counselor, beginning August 13, 2012.
 Note: Positions usually fill quickly during the fall semester.

 3. Since we have a limited number of scholarship positions available, not all students will be accepted into the program.